 For example, you can search for books that explain the history and evolution of animals and plants.
 You could also go for more creative books.
 Perhaps read nature poetry or read nature quotes that spur you towards nature.

-With nature books, you can also deepen your knowledge of the world around us.
-If you prefer to listen to what nature has to offer, nature podcasts could be just what you're looking for.
+Nature books can also deepen your knowledge of the world around us.
+If you prefer to listen to nature's offerings, nature podcasts could be just what you're looking for.

-Getting a good sit spot can help you maintain consistency in developing a nature connection.
+Getting a good sit spot can help you maintain consistency in developing a deeper connection with nature.
 When you step outside, find a spot to sit that provides a view of the scenery nature offers.
 Having a regular place to sit and spend time in natural surroundings helps you appreciate and pay attention to weather patterns as well as the daily or monthly cycles of animals and plants.

 Animals are cute, intelligent, and sometimes entertaining.
 You can watch the day-to-day life of these animals and even pick a few lessons from them.
 Taking time out to watch the ants move up a tree or a squirrel go down a hole can help you feel more deeply connected with nature.
 You can watch the day-to-day life of these animals and even pick a few lessons from them.